-(a) Time Period for the Mediated Settlement Conference.
-The mediated settlement conference shall be held during the discovery period unless the Court specifically orders otherwise.

-(b) Scheduling the Mediated Settlement Conference.
-The mediated settlement conference shall ordinarily be held in the office of the mediator, but may be held at any other place agreed to by the parties and the mediator.
-Because of space limitations, the federal courthouses are not available for mediated settlement conferences.
+- (a) Time Period for the Mediated Settlement Conference.
+The mediated settlement conference shall be held during the discovery period unless the Court specifically orders otherwise. - (b) Scheduling the Mediated Settlement Conference.
+The mediated settlement conference may be held at any place agreed to by the parties and the mediator, or as otherwise determined by the mediator if such agreement is not reached within a reasonable period of time before the scheduled mediation.
+Because of space limitations, the federal courthouses are generally not available for mediated settlement conferences.
 After conferring with the attorneys for the parties regarding scheduling matters, the mediator shall determine the place and time of the conference (within the period established by these rules), and give notice to the parties.

-(c) Submission of Position Papers to Mediator.
-No later than seven (7) days before the scheduled date of the mediated settlement conference, any party may submit a confidential position paper to the mediator.
-The position paper shall be limited in length to five (5) pages, double-spaced, and may be accompanied by up to five (5) pages of exhibits.
-Position papers are confidential, shall be held so by the mediator, and need not be served on other parties.
+- (c) Submission of Position Papers to Mediator.
+Position papers or other written mediation statements may be submitted to a mediator in the parties' discretion or upon the mediator's request.
+As a general rule, any such paper or statement shall be reasonable in length given the nature and scope of the matter being mediated, and should be submitted within a reasonable period of time before the scheduled date of the mediated settlement conference.
+If considered "confidential" by the submitting party, any such paper or statement shall be designated as such.
 The purpose of these submissions is to help the mediator become familiar with the assertions of the parties, and the parties may agree to the submission of additional information if they believe the information will facilitate the mediated settlement conference.

-(d) Duties of Parties, Representatives, and Attorneys.
-The following persons shall be physically present at the entire mediated settlement conference unless excused by the mediator:

-(1) Individual parties; an officer, manager, or director of a corporate or entity party, such representative to have full authority to negotiate on behalf of the entity and to approve or recommend a settlement;

-(2) At least one attorney of record for each represented party; and

-(3) A representative of the insurance carrier for any party against whom a claim is made.
-The representative must have full authority to settle the claim and must be a person other than the carrier's outside counsel.
+The mediator may charge the submitting party for the time spent reviewing such papers or statements, subject to any separate agreement by the parties to otherwise divide such charge.
+In the mediator's discretion, such charge may be included on a confidential or other separate invoice to the party or parties being invoiced for the same. - (d) Duties of Parties, Representatives, and Attorneys.
+The following persons shall be physically present at the entire mediated settlement conference unless otherwise agreed to by the parties and consented to by the mediator: - (1) Individual parties; an officer, manager, or director of a corporate or other entity party, such representative to have full authority to negotiate on behalf of the entity and to approve or recommend a settlement (although another authorized representative with such authority may be available by telephone or other electronic means), unless the Court by order or all parties and the mediator by consent agree to another arrangement for participation by a representative with such authority; - (2) At least one attorney of record for each represented party; - (3) A representative of the insurance carrier for any party against whom a claim is made.
+The representative must have full authority to settle the claim (although an additional representative with such authority may be available by telephone or other electronic means), unless the Court by order or all parties and the mediator by consent agree to another arrangement for participation by a representative with such authority.
+Such representative must be a person other than the carrier's outside counsel; and - (4) Where any party is a governmental or other public entity, by an employee or agent who is not such party's outside counsel and who has full authority to settle the claim.
+Where any settlement with such a governmental or other public entity must subsequently be approved by a governing body, the authorized representative who is present may enter into a settlement agreement containing such a condition.
+Any report of mediator shall reflect that such a condition to settlement exists.